sigasi/sigasi_insights/manual/trouble.md

 * Description of the expected behavior and the actual behavior.
 * A [VETSMOD] code snippet.
 * A screenshot
-* The version number of your Sigasi tool: **Help > About Sigasi > Installation details** Note that the version number contains the date of the release.
+* The version number of your Sigasi Studio: **Help > About Sigasi > Installation details** Note that the version number contains the date of the release.
 (For example, version `2.0.1.20110809…` was released on August 9, 2011.)
 * The log file: **Help > Open Log**